alessandrobologna/docker-pagespeed/README.md

 HIDE_BACKEND_HEADERS | | If set (to any value) will direct PageSpeed to ignore all the response headers related to caching from ORIGIN or BACKEND
 IF_DESKTOP | | Direct PageSpeed to optionally send additional headers to ORIGIN or BACKEND if the request is detected as coming from a desktop browser.
 For instance a value could be "Cookie: DeviceType=desktop"
 IF_MOBILE | | Same as IF_DESKTOP, but for mobile devices.
 The detection is done in VCL, and also supports CloudFront device detection headers
-MAXAGE | 120 | Sets the max-age Cache-Control header for requests that have been deemed to have already been optimized enough to be cached on downstream caches (such a CloudFront)
+MAX_AGE | 120 | Sets the max-age Cache-Control header for requests that have been deemed to have already been optimized enough to be cached on downstream caches (such a CloudFront)
+MAX_TTL | 180 | HTML responses are cached in varnish for the value of TTL, or the value of backend max-age response if greater than 0.
+In some cases, that value may be too high and make so that a partially optimized response is kept in cache too long.
+Setting a MAXTTL allows to override the value sent by the backend
-MAX_DOWNSTREAM_AGE | the BACKEND response max-age, or TTL | For requests that are deemed to be already fully optimized, sets a max-age for downstream caches
+MAX_DOWNSTREAM_AGE | the backend response max-age, or the current TTL | For requests that are deemed to be already fully optimized, sets a max-age for downstream caches
 MAX_REQUESTS | 256 | Maximum number of requests that are accepted from the same client (using X-Forwarded resolution) MEMCACHED | | Optionally provide the ip address of a Memcached server listening on port 11211 (for instance an Elastic Cache server.
 If provided, a rule will be added to the security group for Elastic Cache to allow connections from your Elastic Beanstalk environment.
 MINAGE | 60 | The treshold time in seconds after wich a response will be deemed to be already sufficiently optimized to be cached on downstream servers